 Dads might be among the most difficult people to buy for, and we want to show them some love and appreciation!
-So we've got new ideas we think you'll like.
+We've got ideas we think you'll like.
 Most of these ideas will translate whether you’re buying for your dad, your father-in-law or your husband.

 This post contains affiliate links – we earn a small commission if you purchase through our links, and we appreciate the support.

 If you live in Columbus, this T-shirt company probably isn't a new idea for you.
 But Kristie and I both turn to Homage for amazing gifts for our husbands and dads on a regular basis.
 The clothes are just so personal and comfortable.
 I got my husband a pair of sweatpants for Christmas that I consider stealing every time they come through the laundry.

 The clothes also look, well, cool, and there are so many options!
 They offer designs for sports teams nationwide and throw-back pop culture references.
 Perfect for this year: old school Bulls T-shirts for dads who binged The Last Dance, Cedar Point shirts to mourn a summer it can't open and T's like the one below that boost spirits in the midst of a pandemic.

 NOTE: If you're a new to Homage, get $20 off with our referral link.